joshcwildcat/toy_dfs/README.md

 ToyDFS implements a simple distributed file system architecture, with no directory support.
 It has three main components:

 ### Coordinator Service
-- **Metadata Management**: Tracks file-to-chunk mappings and chunk locations
+- **Metadata Management**: Tracks file-to-chunk mappings and chunk locations (currently single server, non-durable)
 - **Chunk Coordination**: Manages chunk placement and replication
 - **Garbage Collection**: Background cleanup of deleted file chunks using tombstone mechanism
 - **Fault Tolerance**: Data chunks are replicated to N datanodes.
 Failed chunk reads will attept other replicas.